cesar-rocha/qg_vertical_modes/README.md

 <p>Even if you do not have python install on your computer, you can still reproduce our results.
 The simplest way is to open a free <a href="https://wakari.io" target="_new">Wakari</a> account, and run our notebooks in the cloud.</p>

-<p>If you have trouble installing numba, just comment out the lines with @numba.jjit</p>
+<p>If you have trouble installing numba, just comment out the lines with @numba.jjit.
+This is a simple decorator to speed up the code.</p>

-<p>The two main calculations in our manuscript consist of simple linear stability analysis.
-Check out the details in the following links.</p>
+<p>If you have any questions please contact Cesar B. Rocha <crocha@ucsd.edu>.
+You are also encouraged to contact Rocha if you find a mistake (or even better you could submit a pull request)</p>